British judge set to rule on extradition of WikiLeaks’ Julian Assange to U.S.

 In court filings and news conferences, U.S. prosecutors have sought to distinguish Assange and WikiLeaks from the mainstream press, arguing that no reporter would help a source try to break into encrypted files or expect legal protection if they did.

-Responsible journalists, the prosecutors argue, also would not indiscriminately publish the names of people who have secretly worked with the United States and may be in danger for doing so.
-They note that Assange is not being prosecuted for releasing classified video of a 2007 U.S. Army airstrike outside Baghdad that killed a dozen people.

 “Julian Assange is no journalist,” Assistant Attorney General for National Security John Demers said when the charges were announced.
-“This made plain by the totality of his conduct as alleged in the indictment.”
+“This is made plain by the totality of his conduct as alleged in the indictment.”

-In addition to his alleged violations of the Espionage Act and the publishing of classified documents, U.S. prosecutors have charged Assange with conspiracy to commit “computer intrusions” by helping U.S. Army intelligence analyst Chelsea Manning try to hack a password to get access to files.
+In addition to his alleged violations of the Espionage Act and the publishing of classified documents, U.S. prosecutors have charged Assange with conspiracy to commit “computer intrusions” by helping U.S. Army intelligence analyst Chelsea Manning try to hack a password.

 In a superseding indictment unsealed in June, prosecutors say he also solicited hackers to break into Icelandic government computers to steal information.